ahmedsayed622/springboot-oracle-crud-api-codex/README.md

-# 🚀 Spring Boot JWT Authentication System
+# 🚀 Spring Boot Oracle CRUD API with JWT Authentication - Codex Edition

-A complete Spring Boot application with JWT authentication, Oracle database integration, and comprehensive CRUD operations.
+A complete enterprise-grade Spring Boot application with JWT authentication, Oracle database integration, and comprehensive CRUD operations.
+This is the enhanced Codex edition with advanced features and optimizations.

 ## 🎯 **Project Overview**